k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 ### LU Population Flows - Implementation Steps

-1. Verify that the LU tables' populations are based on a Broadway flow to support the synthetic data generation.
+1. Verify that the LU tables' populations are based on a Broadway flow in order to support the synthetic data generation.
 Note that you need to use the **populationRootTable.pop.flow** for the main source LU table.
 For other LU tables, generate the default population flow.

 2. **Optional** - **edit the default number of generated synthetic records**: the data generation process needs to 'know' how many records need to be generated on each LU table.
 For example, indicate how many addresses should be generated for a synthetic customer.